htmlmt/thekickcast/README.md

-# Be Reel
+# The Kick

-[Be Reel](https://bereelpodcast.com/) is a movie reviewing & reappraising podcast hosted by Chance Solem-Pfeifer and Noah Ballard.
+[The Kick](https://thekickcast.com/) is a movie reviewing podcast hosted by Chance Solem-Pfeifer.

 ## Getting started